micmejia/bible-dump/AMPC/2 Peter/2 Pet 1.md

-May grace (God's favor) and peace (which is [^a]perfect well-being, all necessary good, all spiritual prosperity, and [^b]freedom from fears and agitating passions and moral conflicts) be multiplied to you in [the full, personal, [^c]precise, and correct] knowledge of God and of Jesus our Lord.
+May grace (God's favor) and peace (which is perfect well-being, all necessary good, all spiritual prosperity, and freedom from fears and agitating passions and moral conflicts) be multiplied to you in [the full, personal, precise, and correct] knowledge of God and of Jesus our Lord.